Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Migrate/HOL step-by-step - Azure Stack Migrate.md

     ![In the Marketplace blade, Offers and Plans is selected.
 In the Featured Apps blade, Plan is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image70.png "Featured Apps blade")

-5. In the New Plan blade, enter the following configuration then click **Next: Services**.
+5. In the New Plan blade, enter the following configuration then select **Next: Services**.

     - Display name: **PROD-Plan-1**